rev-net/memo/pitch.md

 RRG accumulates $REV and adds value to it in three ways: making web tools like [revnet.app](https://revnet.app) that let anyone browse and participate in revnets, building dev tools that make revnets easier to integrate, and accelerating new revnets.

 The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
-RRG receives a portion of $REV issuance and buybacks as the fees come in.
+RRG receives a portion of both $REV issuance and buybacks as the fees come in.

 RRG will also charge fees to help facilitate access to revnets by traditional finance and tech organizations.